 Asian & Pacific Islander

 Asian & Pacific Islander incorporates a multitude of ethnicities and nationalities, from Hawaii to Korea to Japan to China to the Indian subcontinent and a whole lot of ocean and land in between!
-I've also included the Roma/Romani (aka Gypsies) on this page because of their customs and origins in India.
+I've also included the Rom/Roma/Romani (aka "Gypsies" - which is not a nice word and should be avoided) on this page because of their customs and origins in India.

 Click on the image to order your book online!